 - One Day in Kuala Lumpur: A Complete Itinerary

-Even if KL provide the best quick introduction to Malaysia, the country truly starts to show its form in thrilling Penang.
-There’s a little of everything in this northeastern state from the old-world colonial charms of its capital George Town to the tranquil greenery of Penang National Park.
+Even if KL provides a great quick introduction to Malaysia, the country truly starts to shine in Penang.
+There’s a little of everything in this northeastern state, from the old-world colonial charms of its capital, George Town, to the tranquil greenery of Penang National Park.

 If your taste buds screamed for more in Kuala Lumpur, you’re in for an even bigger surprise in Penang.
-Topping out most lists of the top food destinations in Malaysia, expect everything your stomach desires here whether it’s a tangy laksa in a Malay hawker centre or char kuey teow in Chinatown.
+George Town tops out most lists of the top food destinations in Malaysia.
+You can expect everything your stomach desires here, whether it’s a tangy laksa in a Malay hawker center or char kway teow in George Town’s Chinatown.

 Not sure where to start?
 Check out these Penang travel planning resources: